ropensci/tidyqpcr/paper.md

     orcid: 0000-0002-3366-1812
     affiliation: 1
 affiliations:
- - name: Institute for Cell Biology, School of Biological Sciences, The University of Edinburgh,
+ - name: Institute for Cell Biology and SynthSys, School of Biological Sciences, The University of Edinburgh,
    index: 1
-date: 25 July 2021
+date: 30 May 2022
 bibliography: paper.bib
 header-includes:
    - \usepackage{draftwatermark}